Keesha Barthelemy, LMHC

 Staff Therapist

-Tony Gunn II is a Licensed Independent Clinical Social Worker in Alabama and Licensed Clinical Social Worker in California.
-He is the Founder and Clinical Director of PULSE Counseling and Consulting, LLC, providing telehealth and in-person services.
-His background includes outpatient therapy, community mental health, and behavioral health leadership.
-He is EMDR-informed, a board-certified specialist in transgender-affirming care, a Substance Abuse Professional, and is pursuing a PhD in Clinical Sexology.
-He works with adolescents, adults, couples, and families using CBT, ACT, trauma-focused, and relapse prevention approaches.
+I am a Licensed Independent Clinical Social Worker in Alabama and a Licensed Clinical Social Worker in California.
+I am the Founder and Clinical Director of PULSE Counseling and Consulting, LLC, providing telehealth and in-person services.
+My background includes outpatient therapy, community mental health, and behavioral health leadership.
+I am EMDR-informed, a board-certified specialist in transgender-affirming care, a Substance Abuse Professional, and am pursuing a PhD in Clinical Sexology.

 Kristen Soukup, LCSW